y3owk1n/warp.nvim/README.md

-  -- NOTE: this defines a root for the project to be saved and synced to the storage -- you can do fancy detection like if condition then a root that you want, else then another root or a global root root_detection_fn = require("warp.builtins").root_detection_fn, -- [list_item_format_fn] this function must return in string -- this function define how the list items are formatted list_item_format_fn = require("warp.builtins").list_item_format_fn, -- [keymaps] if you don't want certain keymaps, just set it to {}
+  -- NOTE: this defines a root for the project to be saved and synced to the storage -- you can do fancy detection like if condition then a root that you want, else then another root or a global root root_detection_fn = require("warp.builtins").root_detection_fn, -- [list_item_format_fn] this function must return in Warp.FormattedLineOpts[] -- Warp.FormattedLineOpts is a table with 2 fields, display_text and optional hl_group -- passing anything other than specified format will be ommited list_item_format_fn = require("warp.builtins").list_item_format_fn, -- [keymaps] if you don't want certain keymaps, just set it to {}
   keymaps = {